-As part of the OPTICON H2020 project a network of VLTI Expertise Centres is being established.
-These centres will be the backbone of dissemination activities to new VLTI users through the organisation of observing preparation and data reduction schools, co-organisation of the VLTI Community Days with the European Southern Observatory (ESO) and by being the end-points of the Fizeau staff exchange programme.
-The centres will follow the successful experience of the ALMA Regional Centres but on a smaller scale.
-They will be the visible first contact point for astronomers interested in using VLTI.
+A network of VLTI Expertise Centres has been established as part of the European Union's Optical Infrared Coordination Network for Astronomy (OPTICON) and OPTICON RadioNet Pilot (ORP) H2020 programmes.
+These centres are the backbone of dissemination activities to new VLTI users through the organisation of observing preparation and data reduction schools, co-organisation of the VLTI Community Days with the European Southern Observatory (ESO) and by being the end-points of the Fizeau staff exchange programme.
+The centres follow the successful experience of the ALMA Regional Centres but on a smaller scale.
+They are the visible first contact point for astronomers interested in using VLTI.

 The VLTI and its instrumentation

 The Very Large Telescope Interferometer offers worldwide unique capabilities in high-angular resolution astronomy, enabling European astronomers to observe the Universe at milliarcsecond scale at near-infrared and mid-infrared wavelengths.

 - GRAVITY: 4-way beam combiner in the K-band, with spectroscopic, fringe tracking and astrometric capabilities

 - PIONIER: 4-way beam combiner in the H-band